ClintonCao/UnifiedASATVisualizer/README.md

 * From which packages (and also classes) most of the warnings are from.
 * From which of the three categories (_Functional Defects_, _Maintainability Defects_ and _Other_) most of the warnings are from.
 (Please take a look at this [paper](http://www.st.ewi.tudelft.nl/~zaidman/publications/bellerSANER2016.pdf) for more information on the three categories.)

+The tool comprises two applications:

+1. A Java application, which creates a unified list of ASAT warnings.
+Its output is a single JSON.
+2. A website, mainly developed in JavaScript, which can read the generated JSON and visualizes it.

 ## Team Members:

 | Member name |